CoderNicky/Distribution-Analysis/README.md

 ## Scripts

-The interpretation of Q-Q plots:
+The interpretation of Quartile-Quartile plots:

 -**Perfectly Normal Distribution:** If the points in the Q-Q plot lie perfectly along a straight line (the red line in your case), it suggests that the sample distribution is very close to a normal distribution.